 -----Original Message-----

-Figure: OK Example - Replying inline should be avoided, but if you have to, use different colors and indentation for a better readability
+Warning: Replying inline should be avoided, but if you have a good reason to make an exception, use indentation and different colors for your asnwer for a better readability.

 See Top 10 Rules to Better Email video for more details on how to reply to emails.